jotavare/github-actions-overview/README.md

 ## CONTRIBUTING

-If you find any issues or have suggestions for improvements, feel free to open an issue or submit a pull request.
+If you find any issues or have suggestions for improvements, feel free to fork the repository and open an issue or submit a pull request.

 ## LICENSE

-This project is licensed under The Unlicense License.
-See the [LICENSE](https://github.com/jotavare/github-actions-overview/blob/main/LICENSE) file for details.
+This project is available under the MIT License.
+For further details, please refer to the [LICENSE](https://github.com/jotavare/github-actions-overview/blob/main/LICENSE) file.